The question was “What are your favorite holiday things to do?” The moms made up a list and here are the top picks! (Updated for 2020!)

 FrankTown Festival of Lights

-Williamson County’s own drive-thru list display at the Ag Center in Franklin
+Williamson County’s own drive-thru light display at the Ag Center in Franklin

 Hoover Lights (1390 Neil Road, Chapel Hill)